MicrosoftDocs/win32/desktop-src/Msi/installer-productinfofromscript.md

-﻿---
+---
-Description: 'The ProductInfoFromScript property of the Installer object returns the value of the specified attribute that is stored in an advertise script.' ms.assetid: '92aa479b-2b4c-482c-a186-a290461bc6d8'
+Description: The ProductInfoFromScript property of the Installer object returns the value of the specified attribute that is stored in an advertise script. ms.assetid: 92aa479b-2b4c-482c-a186-a290461bc6d8
-title: 'Installer::ProductInfoFromScript property'
+title: InstallerProductInfoFromScript property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installer::ProductInfoFromScript property